 Have a few pre-scripted "zingers"up your sleeve,

 "I will not make age an issue of this campaign," said Ronald Reagan in 1984 when asked if, at the age of 73, he was up to four more years in the White House.
 "I am not going to exploit, for political purposes, my opponent's youth and inexperience."
 Even rival Walter Mondale had to laugh at that one.
-The lesson for the Lib Dem and UK Independence Party leaders is a good joke tends to go down well, so...
+A good joke tends to go down well, so...

 Don't lose your temper